reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 spring.datasource.driver-class-name=org.h2.Driver
 # Rest of the configuration is omitted
 ```
-After defining the keywords `jdbc` and the `h2`to note that we are using the H2 database, we are defining that we are using the in-memory database with the `mem` keyword.
+After defining the keywords `jdbc` and `h2` to note that we are using the H2 database, we are defining that we are using the in-memory database with the `mem` keyword.
 The `localdb` is the database name and can be whatever we want.

 The in-memory database is good for fast iterations and prototyping, but we need something more persistent when we go into full development.